siv2r/bip-frost-signing/README.md

 Algorithm _NonceGen(secshare, pubshare, group_pk, m, extra_in)_:
 - Inputs:
-    - The participant’s secret signing key _secshare_: a 32-byte array (optional argument)
+    - The participant’s secret share _secshare_: a 32-byte array (optional argument)
-    - The corresponding public key _pubshare_: a 33-byte array (optional argument)
+    - The corresponding public share _pubshare_: a 33-byte array (optional argument)
     - The x-only group public key _group_pk_: a 32-byte array (optional argument)
     - The message _m_: a byte array (optional argument)
     - The auxiliary input _extra_in_: a byte array with _0 ≤ len(extra_in) ≤ 2<sup>32</sup>-1_ (optional argument)